sven-hash/docs/content/run-nym-nodes/build-nym.md

 description: "How to build the Nym platform.
 Nym is relatively simple to build and run on Mac OS X, Linux, and Windows."
 ---

+{{< lastmodified >}}

+Nym runs on Mac OS X, Linux, and Windows.
+Windows should be considered experimental - it works fine if you're an app developer but isn't recommended for running nodes.

 {{% notice info %}}
 This page details how to build the main Nym platform code, in Rust. **If you want to build and run a validator, [go here](/docs/run-nym-nodes/validators) instead.**
 {{% /notice %}}

-Nym runs on Mac OS X, Linux, and Windows.
-Windows should be considered experimental - it works fine if you're an app developer but isn't recommended for running nodes.

 Prerequisites: